godspeedsystems/gs-documentation/docs/microservices-framework/event-sources/write-apis.md

 `/helloworld`: endpoint (In case of http and graphql sources.
 Can be groupId in case of Kafka for ex.)

 We are exposing an endpoint with a `get` method on `http` protocol.
 This endpoint is calling an eventhandler called `helloworld` in the second line.
-Event handlers can be functions written in typescript, javascript or  yaml workflows in Godspeed's DSL format.
+Event handlers can be functions written in typescript and javascript workflows.
 In the above example the helloworld function exists in `src/functions` directory.

 ### Key Differences between a Sync and Async Event Schema